Bougainvillea Leaves: Problems Yours May Have

 Once leaves turn yellow, then they’ll fall off.
 As I said above, green leaves will drop also.
 Some will hang on and then fall off in late winter/early spring when the new growth appears.

 In both Santa Barbara and Tucson bougainvillea is semi-deciduous.
-Not all the leaves fall off but maybe 1/2 of them.
+Not all the leaves fall off but maybe half of them.
 Tucson has colder evening temps and I had one of my bougies hit fairly hard but the leaves hit by the freeze turned dark brown and hung on.
 You can see more on this below.

-Water stress in general can cause this.
+Water stress, in general, can cause this.
 Another reason why yellow leaves fall off of Bougainvilleas in winter is due to a prolonged dry spell.
 The last few winters haven’t been too cold but they have been dry.
 The lack of rainfall in the last 5 or 6 winters has brought on drought conditions so the bougies just aren’t getting the water they were used to.

 Conversely, leaves can fall off bougainvilleas in the case of too much water.
 Established bougies prefer infrequent but deep waterings.